ResentFeeds/OCN-XML-Plugin/README.md

 Commands
 ========
+-`/xml ini` - start the xml creation process
+-`/xml stop` - stops the xml creation process
+-`/xml generate` - generates the xml file into your plugins folder (soon will upload to pastebin)
-- `/xml set name <name>` - sets the name of the map
+- `/xml name set <name>` - sets the name of the map
-- `/xml get name` - returns the name of the map
+- `/xml name get` - returns the name of the map
-- `/xml set version <version>` - sets the version of the map
+- `/xml version set <version>` - sets the version of the map
-- `/xml get version` - returns the version of the map
+- `/xml version get` - returns the version of the map
-- `/xml set objective <objective>` - sets the objective of the map
+- `/xml objective set <objective>` - sets the objective of the map
-- `/xml get objective` - returns the objective of the map
+- `/xml objective get` - returns the objective of the map
-- `/xml add team <name, color, max, max-overfill>` - adds a team to the XML
+- `/xml teams add <name, color, max, max-overfill>` - adds a team to the XML (use `_` in the name for spaces)
+- `/xml team edit <old_name, name, color, max, max-overfill` - edit an existing team
-- `/xml get teams` - returns a list of all of the teams with each of their attribute values
+- `/xml teams get` - returns a list of all of the teams with each of their attribute values